torch2424/live-stream-radio/README.md

 First things first, [install Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (Desktop and Lite should work):

-Then, clone the repo:
+Then, clone the repo.
+The project is a bit large as it comes with a compiled FFmpeg for piStreamRadio:

 ```
 git clone https://github.com/torch2424/piStreamRadio.git
 ```

 After this, cd into the piStreamRadio directory. **PLEASE NOTE:** All scripts assume that they are run from the base piStreamRadio/ directory, and may not work if they are moved or run somewhere else.
-Please see the (Tips)[#Tips] Section for more detail
+Please see the "Tips" Section for more detail

 ```
 cd piStreamRadio